core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The proxy acts as a client registered with the next hop towards the origin servers, as described earlier in {{sec-proxy-chain-request-processing-observe}}.

-* The proxy takes the role of a server when forwarding notifications from the next hop to the origin servers back to the (previous hop proxy closer to the) origin client, as per {{Section 5 of RFC7641}}.
+* The proxy takes the role of a server when forwarding notifications from the next hop towards the origin servers back to the (previous hop proxy closer to the) origin client, as per {{Section 5 of RFC7641}}.

 * The proxy frees up its Token value used for a group observation only if, after the timeout expiration, no 2.xx (Success) responses matching with the group request and also including an Observe option have been received from the next hop towards the origin servers.
 Otherwise, after the timeout expiration and as long as the observation for the target resource of the group request is active with the next hop towards the origin servers in the group, notifications from that hop are forwarded back to the (previous hop proxy closer to the) origin client, as defined in {{sec-proxy-chain-response-processing}}.